Full Sun Kit

 Make a planting hole about 2x the size of the plug, and you will want to "tease" the roots into a looser cluster so that they can immediately start spreading.
 These plants have been growing for months in their containers and are ready for more root room!

-Note: If you lose your plant tags over time, the plant apps Picture This or Seek by iNaturalist work well at identification once your plant is older than a seedling.
+Note: If you lose your plant tags over time, the plant apps Picture This or iNaturalist work well at identification once your plant is older than a seedling.

 It is helpful to lightly surround the plants with a few inches of mulch or leaves after they're planted, which will break down over time into excellent fertilizer, protect from weed competition near the plant roots, and even insulate the plant in winter.